Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 11-14, 2025 | Request a meeting

 Figure 1: Flexible data pooling across products or over different planning horizons can support various planning processes and planning horizons across retail and consumer packaged goods (CPG) operations.

-For CPG companies, granular forecasts allow them to automatically leverage retail sales and assortment data for more accurate short-term forecasts.
-A forecasting system that uses machine learningcan calculate complex and variable demand drivers automatically, allowing manufacturers to quickly adapt their forecasts to changes in demand patterns at the right level of granularity.
+For CPG companies, granular forecasts allow them to automatically leverage retail sales and assortment data for more accurate short-term demand forecasting.
+A system using machine learning for demand forecasting can calculate complex and variable demand drivers automatically, allowing manufacturers to quickly adapt their forecasts to changes in demand patterns at the right level of granularity.
 With automated and centralized assortment reviews, CPG companies can see marked benefits, including more than 90% weekly forecast accuracy, a 9-pp improvement in peak season forecast accuracy, and a 10% increase in forecast accuracy when using retailer data.

 Despite the knock-on benefits of accurate demand forecasts throughout retail and CPG operations, many companies’ forecasting capabilities are, unfortunately, still quite limited.